Nayirah testimony: Testimony

 On October 10, 1990, Nayirah was the last to testify at the Caucus.
 In her oral testimony, which lasted 4 minutes, she stated:

 Mr. Chairman, and members of the committee, my name is Nayirah and I just came out of Kuwait.
 My mother and I were in Kuwait on August 2nd for a peaceful summer holiday.
 My older sister had a baby on July 29th and we wanted to spend some time in Kuwait with her.

 I only pray that none of my 10th grade classmates had a summer vacation like I did.
 I may have wished sometimes that I can be an adult, that I could grow up quickly.
 What I saw happening to the children of Kuwait and to my country has changed my life forever, has changed the life of all Kuwaitis, young and old, mere children or more.

 My sister with my five-day-old nephew traveled across the desert to safety.
 There is no milk available for the baby in Kuwait.
 They barely escaped when their car was stuck in the desert sand and help came from Saudi Arabia.

 I stayed behind and wanted to do something for my country.
-The second week after invasion, I volunteered at the AlIdar (phonetic rendering) Hospital with 12 other women who wanted to help as well.
+The second week after invasion, I volunteered at the Al-Adan Hospital with 12 other women who wanted to help as well.
 I was the youngest volunteer.
-The "other" women were from 20 to 30 years old.
+The other women were from 20 to 30 years old.

 While I was there, I saw the Iraqi soldiers come into the hospital with guns.
 They took the babies out of the incubators, took the incubators and left the children to die on the cold floor.
 It was horrifying.
 I could not help but think of my nephew who was born premature and might have died that day as well.
 After I left the hospital, some of my friends and I distributed flyers condemning the Iraqi invasion until we were warned we might be killed if the Iraqis saw us.